 Directors & Officers Liability Insurance (D&O) is now considered a crucial form of protection for all businesses, and is often a requirement before investors and board members risk their personal assets to serve your company.

 Legally, the directors of a company and the company itself are separate entities and so may both be defendants, separately or jointly, in any legal action or prosecution.
-D&O can help to protect the personal assets of individuals and, crucially, to cover the costs of their defence.
+D&O insurance can help to protect the personal assets of individuals and, crucially, to cover the costs of their defence.

 Directors of all companies are now held, at an unprecedented level, to be personally responsible for actions and decisions they make on behalf of the company - putting their personal assets at risk if those decisions are tested in the courts.